scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Introduction and Overview

 **Path exploration** is the process where an AS discovers paths to other ASes.
 In SCION, this process is referred to as *beaconing*.
-This section explains the SCION beaconing process in detail.
+This section gives a detailed explanation of the SCION beaconing process.

 In SCION, the *control service* of each AS is responsible for the beaconing process.
 The control service generates, receives, and propagates so-called *path-segment construction beacons (PCBs)* on a regular basis, to iteratively construct path segments.
 PCBs contain topology and authentication information, and can also include additional metadata that helps with path management and selection.
 The beaconing process itself is divided into routing processes on two levels, where *inter-ISD* or core beaconing is based on the (selective) sending of PCBs without a defined direction, and *intra-ISD* beaconing on top-to-bottom propagation.
-This division of routing levels is a key architectural decision of SCION and important for achieving a better scalability.

 - *Inter-ISD or core beaconing* is the process of constructing path segments between core ASes in the same or in different ISDs.
 During core beaconing, the control service of a core AS either initiates PCBs or propagates PCBs received from neighboring core ASes to other neighboring core ASes.
 Core beaconing is periodic; PCBs are sent over policy-compliant paths to discover multiple paths between any pair of core ASes.
 - *Intra-ISD beaconing* creates path segments from core ASes to non-core ASes.
 For this, the control service of a core AS creates PCBs and sends them to the non-core child ASes (typically customer ASes).
 The control service of a non-core child AS receives these PCBs and forwards them to its child ASes, and so on.
 This procedure continues until the PCB reaches an AS without any customer (leaf AS).
 As a result, all ASes within an ISD receive path segments to reach the core ASes of their ISD.